stratapp/stratapp-website/pricing.md

 layout: pricing
 faqs:
 - question: Do you offer a free trial?
   answer: 'We offer a free 15-day trial.
-Plenty of time to get started and begin using
+Plenty of time to get started and familiar
-    #stratapp.
-There are no set-up fees, integrations or hardware costs.
-The user
+    with #stratapp.
+There are no set-up fees, integrations or hardware costs.'
-    experience is immediately intuitive, allowing you to move quickly.'
 - question: Do you offer implementation support?
   answer: |-
     Yes, we have partnered with [Coherent Strategy](http://coherentstrat.com/ "Coherent Strategy") to coach and support our clients on implementation.